What is a hotel deposit?

 So which are the hotels that don’t require deposits?
 A few hotels without deposit policies – at the time of writing – include:

-A few different terms are used to describe hotel deposits.
-Here are a few of the most common and what they mean.
+While the specific rules of hotel deposits can vary, most work in more or less the same way.
+The main difference is in the wording used, as a few different terms are used to describe hotel deposits.
+Here are the most common and what they mean.

 Hotel security deposit